john-org/2-react-Intro/readme.md

 State is data at a particular moment in time.
 It’s the present “state” of your data.

-Today’s more popular JavaScript frameworks, including React and Vue, use state and components to make managing the UI easier.
+Today’s more popular JavaScript frameworks, including React and Vue, use state plus components to make managing the UI easier.

 With this approach, instead of targeting specific elements in the DOM and adjusting a class here or a style there, you treat your data, or state, as the single source of truth.